This rich and creamy classic is the perfect way to savor the cold winter months. Spike hot chocolate never tasted so good!

 - whipped cream

-- Heat ¼ cup of the milk and all of the chocolate over low heat in a pan and whisk to thoroughly combine.
+- Heat ¼ cup of the milk and all of the chocolate over low heat in a saucepan and whisk to thoroughly combine.

 - In a separate pan set on low whisk the egg yolk until smooth and heated, being careful not to let the yolk curdle.